 WHO WE ARE

-Drumore Estate is an elegant, historic private residence that is opened to the public for special events.
-For 15 years, Bill and Karyn Regitz have been hosting beautiful weddings at their premier Lancaster County wedding venue.
-Bill and Karyn live in the mansion full-time with their three Boston terriers, and they love sharing the unmatched beauty of Drumore Estate with their guests.
-The gardens are designed by a Longwood Gardens-trained master gardener and a wonderful team of gardeners and groundskeepers maintain the estate.
+Drumore Estate is an elegant, historic private residence that is open to the public for special events.
+For almost 20 years, Bill and Karyn Regitz have been hosting beautiful weddings at their premier Lancaster County wedding venue.
+Bill and Karyn are hands-on owners down to the last detail.
+With the help of their in-house chef, wedding coordinators and event staff they work to ensure that you experience the wedding of your dreams.

-Drumore Estate was founded in 1938 when local newspaper magnate and philanthropist John F. Steinman sought out a hilltop in the Lancaster County countryside on which to build a peaceful retreat.
-He decided upon this 70 acre property in the southern end of Lancaster, situated on the second highest peak in the county with a view of his newspaper building in downtown Lancaster.
+Drumore Estate was founded in 1938 when local newspaper magnate and philanthropist John F. Steinman sought out a hilltop in the Lancaster County countryside to build a peaceful retreat.
+He decided upon this property in the southern end of Lancaster, situated on the second highest peak in the county with a view of his newspaper building in downtown Lancaster.
 Philadelphia architect Robert R. McGoodwin was commissioned to design the 16,000 square foot brick Georgian mansion so that it best complimented the natural beauty of the property.

 Mature trees were transplanted on the property in 1939 and the towering sycamores lining the driveway are a hallmark of the estate to this day.
 Drumore Estate features a breathtaking wedding aisle for brides to ascend stairs from the mansion to make their entrance through the Formal Gardens.
 To the left of the Fountain Garden, the bucolic view stretches across the Susquehanna River Valley.